napcs/my-vim-snippets/README.md

 * `schan` - create a channel
 * `cjoin` - Join a channel with ok and error callbacks
 * `con` - Receive channel event
-* `cpush` - Push message to channel with receive and after callbacks
+* `cpush` - Push message to channel with receive callbacks

 ## Ruby